Asian Banking School Logo

 University of Edinburgh Business School

-Classes will be held in the Conference Room of the University of Edinburgh Business School building situated on the top floor.
-It offers unobscured views over George Square and Edinburgh’s Old Town.
-The adjoining Roof Terrace will be used for daytime refreshments and lunch breaks.
+Classes will be held in the MBA Suite on the 1st floor of the University of Edinburgh Business School building, which offers views over the George Square Gardens.
+The adjoining foyer area will be used for daytime refreshments and the ground floor concourse for lunch breaks.

 WELCOME DRINKS RECEPTION